-(b) Motions and Other Papers.

-(1) An application to the Court for an order shall be by motion which, unless made during a hearing or trial, shall:

-(i) be made in writing, which may include a motion stated in a written notice of the hearing of the motion;

-- (ii) state with particularity the grounds therefore; and - (iii) set forth the relief or order sought.

-(2) These requirements applicable to captions, signing, and other matters of form of pleadings apply to all motions and other papers provided for by the provisions of Title (this Title) herein.

-(3) All motions shall be signed in accordance with Section 211 of this Title.
+- (b) Motions and Other Papers. - (1) An application to the Court for an order shall be by motion which, unless made during a hearing or trial, shall: - (i) be made in writing, which may include a motion stated in a written notice of the hearing of the motion; - (ii) state with particularity the grounds therefore; and - (iii) set forth the relief or order sought. - (2) The requirements applicable to captions, signing, and other matters of form of pleadings apply to all motions and other papers provided for by the provisions of Sections 210 and 211 herein. - (3) All motions shall be signed in accordance with Section 211 of this Title.